makarroche/my-dogs-collection/README.md

 - Being able to mint an NFT into your wallet of any dog of the collection.
 - Make a game where there are fake dog breeds that you can delete when you find one, and receive tokens for it.

-More stuff that needs to be better:
+Stuff that needs to be better:
 - Control form input should be better for different image extensions and qualities.